ouicate/gonka/proposals/invalid-participant-exclusion/README.md

 ## **Client & Consumer Requirements**

 * All example clients (and production consumers) must:
-    * Update to use the **filter the list** from DAPI to exclude invalid participants when selecting an endpoint
+    * Use the top-level `invalidatedParticipants` list from the DAPI GetActiveParticipants response to filter out invalidated participants when selecting an endpoint

 ---

 ## **Terminology Clarification**

+* **Excluded Participant**: A participant present in the on-chain `ExcludedParticipants` list for the current epoch.
+Each entry includes a `reason` and an `EffectiveHeight` indicating when the exclusion took effect.
+Reasons can include invalidation (due to bad inference, wrong model, configuration issue), temporary maintenance, operator request, etc.
-* **Invalidated Participant**: A participant that has been deemed untrustworthy for the current epoch due to failed validations, model misalignment, or malicious behavior.
+* **Invalidated Participant**: A subset of excluded participants that have been deemed untrustworthy for the current epoch due to failed validations, model misalignment, or malicious behavior.
+Only this subset loses voting rights and consensus power.
 * **Active Participant**: A participant still cryptographically listed as active, but may need filtering at runtime if they’re invalidated.